What’s Open in Myrtle Beach?

 - Rockin’ Jump

-Theaters and entertainment venues were allowed to reopen in August with limited capacity, and many are in the process of reopening to guests.
+Theaters and entertainment venues were allowed to reopen in August with limited capacity, and many have reopened to guests.
 Here is what we know about theater openings at this time.

 Check out our list of 102 Things to Do in Myrtle Beach!
 Check with individual attractions for information on current operating hours or restrictions.